 Intellectual property law: area of practice (barristers)

-Is intellectual property law recession-proof?
+Opportunities for advocacy in intellectual property law

-Types of law practised
+Types of law practised by an IP barrister

-- Intellectual property.
+- Intellectual property

 GUY HOLLINGWORTH is a barrister at ONE ESSEX COURT.
 He graduated from Brunel University in 1997 with a degree in industrial design and was called to the Bar in 2001.